dala-n/VTHacks23/README.md

-## **HomeIQ**

-Real Estate and Demographics, Unified.
-Enter a zip code, explore listings, and access vital demographic data for smarter decisions.
-Find your dream property or next investment opportunity with HomeIQ!

 ## Inspiration
 We were inspired to create HomeIQ to explore areas of web development and data analysis we were not familiar with and to learn something new from this event by tackling CoStar's real estate hack.